 Professor Andy Miah

-Chair in Science Communication & Future Media
+Chair in Science Communication and Future Media; Programme Leader for MSc Science Communication and Future Media

 I Chair in Science Communication & Future Media and lead the #SciComm Space at the University of Salford.
 I am also a Fellow of the Institute for Ethics and Emerging Technologies, USA and an Advisory Board Member for the Museum of Science and Industry, Manchester, and Executive Committee member of the British Interactive Group (BIG).